tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 Since we have the source code of the vulnerable program, the easiest way to obtain the information we required was to debug it.
 To do that, we had to compile it using the `-g` flag, which adds debugging information to the resulting binary.

-The guide already had a Makefile which created the executable as well as its debugging counterpart, so we ran it.
+The guide already had a Makefile which created the executable for this task as well as its debugging counterpart, so we ran it.

 ![Alt text](images/5-5.png)